heliophysicsPy/pyhc-jupyter-lab/README.md

 ## File location

-The argument, `-v $(pwd):/notebook/`, is passed to docker, which mounts the home directory in Jupyter Lab to folder where you started the container.
+The argument, `-v $(pwd)/jupyter-lab/:/notebook/`, is passed to docker, which mounts the home directory in Jupyter Lab to `jupyter-lab/` in the folder where you started the container.
 This will ensure that any edits made in Jupyter Lab will be saved to your machine.

 ## Tutorial Notebooks